 We use the word "partner" to refer to a member of the LLP, or an employee or consultant with equivalent standing and qualifications.

 No reference on this website to a "partner" is to imply that any person is carrying on business with others in partnership for the purposes of the Partnership Act 1890.
 A list of the members of the LLP is available for inspection at the registered office.
 Persons described on this website as partners are not necessarily members of the LLP.

 CooperBurnett LLP is represented by The Law Society.

-In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our Professional Indemnity Insurance is provided under Policy Number PISRQM014409 with QBE Insurance (Europe) Limited whose registered address is Plantation Place, 33 Fenchurch Street, London EC3M 3BD.
-Our policy covers the part of our practice that is carried on at our offices in England
+In accordance with the disclosure requirements of the Provision of Services Regulations 2009, our Professional Indemnity Insurance is provided under Policy Number PQ64206A with Allianz Global Corporate & Specialty SE whose registered address is Allianz House, 60 Gracechurch Street, London, EC3V 0HR.
+Our policy covers the part of our practice that is carried on at our offices in England.

 Our VAT number is 284 8965 91.